 They eat what?
-New Year's food around the world
+New Year's food traditions around the world

 In many families, groups of women gather together to make hundreds of the little packets -- with each person in charge of one aspect of the cooking process -- to hand out to friends, family and neighbors.
 On New Year's, it's often served with menudo, a tripe and hominy soup that is famously good for hangovers.

 Those who live in cities with large Mexican populations shouldn't have much trouble finding restaurants selling tamales to go for New Year's Eve and Day.
-But gourmands who want the real deal should head to Mexico City, where steamed tamales are sold from vendors on street corners day and night.
-They can also be found at established restaurants such as Pujol.
+In Mexico City, steamed tamales are sold from vendors on street corners day and night.

 4. Oliebollen, Netherlands

-Note: This article was originally published in December 2012.
-CNN's Forrest Brown updated the article for 2020.